-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Allergic asthma • - DB, MC, PC, PG, RCT Patients 12 to 75 years of age with allergic asthma symptomatic despite treatment with ICS, asthma duration \geq 1 year, positive responses on skin prick testing to \geq 1 allergen, total serum IgE \geq 30 to \leq 700 IU/mL, FEV 1 reversibility of \geq 12% within 30 minutes after administration of albuterol, baseline FEV 1 \geq 40 and \leq 80% of predicted, treatment with 420 to 840 μg/day of BDP or its equivalent ICS for \geq 3 months N=525 28 weeks (16 weeks of steroid stable phase, followed by 12 weeks of steroid reduction phase) Primary: Number of exacerbations during stable and steroid reduction phases Secondary: Number of patients with ≥1 exacerbation, daily asthma symptoms, rescue medication use, pulmonary function, treatment effectiveness, free and total serum IgE, safety Primary: During the steroid stable phase, patients treated with omalizumab had fewer mean exacerbations/subject (0.28 vs 0.54; P=0.006) and decreased mean duration of exacerbations (7.8 vs 12.7 days; P<0.001) compared to placebo-treated patients.
-Similarly, during the steroid reduction phase, omalizumab was associated with fewer exacerbations/subject (0.39 vs 0.66; P=0.003), and a shorter mean duration of exacerbations (9.4 vs 12.6 days; P=0.021).Secondary: During the steroid stable phase, fewer patients in the omalizumab group had ≥1 exacerbation than the placebo group (14.6 vs 23.3%; P=0.009).
-Similarly, during the steroid reduction phase, the omalizumab treatment group had fewer subjects with exacerbations than placebo (21.3 vs 32.3%; P=0.0004).During the stable steroid phase, a smaller proportion of subjects in the omalizumab group than in the placebo group experienced exacerbations subjects than placebo subjects (0.8 vs 3.0%) had exacerbations associated with a decline in PEF of ≥50% (P value not reported).Omalizumab allowed for a greater median reduction in ICS use than seen in the placebo group (75 vs 50%; P<0.001).
-More omalizumab than control patients achieved >50% reduction in BDP dose (72.4 vs 54.9%; P<0.001).
-BDP was discontinued in 39.6% of omalizumab- treated patients compared to 19.1% of the placebo recipients (P<0.001).
-Omalizumab significantly improved daily asthma scores in comparison with placebo after week four, and rescue medication use was
+Study and Drug Study Design and Sample Size and Study End Points Results Domographico Duration Allergic asthma Busse et al. + DB, MC, PC, PG, RCT N=525 Primary: Primary: (2001) Number of During the steroid stable phase, patients treated with omalizumab had Patients 12 to 75 years 28 weeks exacerbations fewer mean exacerbations/subject (0.28 vs 0.54; P=0.006) and Omalizumab 150 or of age with allergic (10) during stable decreased mean duration of exacerbations (7.8 vs 12.7 days; P<0.001) 300 mg SC every four astrima symptomatic (16 Weeks of and steroid compared to placebo-treated patients.
+Similarly, during the steroid despite treatment with reduction reduction phase, offail/unab was associated with rewer 375 hig every two priase, ioliowed phases duration of experimentations (0.4 vo.12.6 dove: D=0.021) 0.016 mg/kg/lgE ≥ 1 year, positive by 12 weeks of Secondary testing to >1 allergen nhase) Number of Secondary: weeks] plus BDP 420 total serum $IqE > 30$ to pridoc) natients with >1 During the steroid stable phase, fewer patients in the omalizumab to 840 ug/day ≤700 IU/mL_EEV1 exacerbation aroup had ≥ 1 exacerbation than the placebo group (14.6 vs 23.3%) reversibility of ≥12% daily asthma P=0.009).
+Similarly, during the steroid reduction phase, the vs within 30 minutes after symptoms. omalizumab treatment group had fewer subjects with exacerbations administration of rescue than placebo (21.3 vs 32.3%; P=0.0004). placebo plus BDP albuterol, baseline medication FEV 1 ≥40 and ≤80% of use, pulmonary During the stable steroid phase, a smaller proportion of subjects in the Allowed concomitant predicted, treatment function, omalizumab group than in the placebo group experienced medications included with 420 to 840 μg/day treatment exacerbations that were associated with a reduction in PEF to ≤50% of albuterol, stable doses of BDP or its equivalent effectiveness, personal best value (0.4 vs 3.5%).
+During the steroid reduction phase, of immunotherapy, ICS for ≥3 months free and total fewer omalizumab subjects than placebo subjects (0.8 vs 3.0%) had and other non-asthma serum IgE, exacerbations associated with a decline in PEF of ≥50% (P value not medications. safety reported).
+Omeliaumeth allowed for a greater median reduction in ICC was then All other astinna Omalizumab allowed for a greater median reduction in ICS use than neolications were than control nationts achieved >50%, P<0.001).
+More officialized pronibited.
+54.0%: P<0.001) RDP was discontinued in 30.6% of omalizumab treated nationts compared to 19 1% of the placeho recipients ( Omalizumab significantly improved daily asthma scores in comparison with placebo after week four, and rescue medication use was